Product Strategy: Understanding Product Positioning

 Through market research and segmentation process, you can determine which are the best audiences that have the potential to generate sales.
-In this phase, it’s up to you to decide how advance you want to segment the market in order to better positioning your product.
-From simply identifying a target customer based on demographic and psychographic attributes, to study their purchasing behaviors and needs.
+In this phase, it’s up to you to decide how advance you want to segment the market to better position your product, from simply identifying a target customer based on demographic and psychographic attributes, to study their purchasing behaviours and needs.

 Developing detailed personas can give you a better understanding of the market and the groups you eventually want to target.
 By the time the product positioning is defined, you should have a clear perception of the customer needs.

 Product positioning is an important component of any marketing plan because it has a great impact on the ultimate decision: the purchase of the product.
 This part of the process refers to the strategic part concerned with how you are going to market your product to your target customer.
 Effective positioning sends a message to consumers of why your product should be considered over the competition based on their needs.
 Essentially you are developing your brand's Tone of Voice to communicate your product value.

-By understanding the target audience and how to communicate your product’s benefits in a compelling way, you can develop key messages and choose the right communication channels.
+By understanding the target audience and how to communicate your product’s benefits compellingly, you can develop key messages and choose the right communication channels.

 Craft your Statement